 1.14 The Food Growing Badge

 The Food Growing Badge tells us a lot more about Happy.
 His commitment to his strawberry is so sweet and impressive.
-He is so caring, a trait which pops up again and again, notably in The Medicine Badge.
+He is so caring, a trait that pops up again and again, notably in The Medicine Badge.

 It’s a shame that the writers haven’t shown as much care towards accuracy as Happy does to his strawberry.
 It would have been nice to see the vegetables growing on more realistic plants.
 I guess the trademark simple art style of Hey Duggee doesn’t lend itself to that.